A Few Notes About The Condo

 There may be some noise at night from people enjoying all that VSJ community has to offer.

 Sometimes VSJ loses water or electricity for a few hours.
 Relax, slow down, and enjoy the experience!
 (There are also gallon jugs of water in the cupboard above the fridge and one under the bathroom sink.)

-Both bedrooms have window air conditioners.
+Both bedrooms have air conditioners.
+These air conditioners are not intended to cool beyond the bedrooms, and using them to try to cool the entire condo will cause electricity overload.
 There is no central air, but the front windows open out onto the ocean, providing a nice cool breeze throughout the rest of the condo.
 Simply unlock and open.
 The silver knobs at the base tighten to hold them open.
 When opening the double paned window, please carefully fold it all the way back behind itself and tighten the knob to prevent the wind from breaking it.
 (Please remember to loosen the knobs when you close the windows.)

-Some tidbits about the art on the walls:
+Some information about the art on the walls:

 - A local print of the famous Puerto Rican flag door (La Puerta de la Bandera) on Calle San Jose in VSJ.

 - A painted sketch of 19th century VSJ by the owner of Puerto Rican Arts and Crafts on Calle de la Fortaleza.

 - A watercolor looking at VSJ from the north.
 You can see our building near San Cristobal on the left, La Perla in the foreground, and El Morro on the right.